cniesen/IcomClockOmniRig/README.md

 * Adding support for other Icom transceivers should be easy, although many of them support NTP (Network Time Protocol).
 Create an "Issue" if you needs support for your rig.

+* For trouble shooting type `echo Exit Code is %errorlevel%` after the program has just run to see the exit code.

 The application is written in C++ with Visual Studio.